 - 1. Take up any challenging practical problems and find solution by formulating proper methodology. - 2.
-Students will acquire the ability to make links across different areas of knowledge and to generate, develop and evaluate ideas and information so as to apply these skills to the project task. - 3.
-Students will acquire collaborative skills through working in a team to achieve common goals. - 4.
-Students will be able to learn on their own, reflect on their learning and take appropriate actions to improve it. - 5.
-Students will acquire the skills to communicate effectively and to present ideas clearly and coherently to specific audience in both the written and oral forms.
+Develop links across different areas of knowledge and to generate, develop and evaluate ideas and information so as to apply these skills to the project task. - 3.
+Acquire collaborative skills through working in a team to achieve common goals. - 4.
+Learn on their own, reflect on their learning and take appropriate actions to improve it. - 5.
+Acquire the skills to communicate effectively and to present ideas clearly and coherently to specific audience in both the written and oral forms.